 again!
 Amélie takes the cake on the whole

-an absolute delight.
-It's heartwarming, charming, and just grounded
+absolute delight.
+It's heartwarming, charming, and just grounded enough

-enough to feel real despite its many surreal elements.
-Unlike Akira, I
+to feel real despite its many surreal elements.
+Unlike Akira, I would

 Jean-Pierre Jeunet is a wonderful filmmaker, and I would also recommend